 - Please wear a face covering, and any PPE provided.

-- When collecting and returning Instructions, Hi Vis, Radios etc. please keep to social distancing if in a queue.
+- When collecting and returning Instructions, Hi Vis, Radios etc. please keep to an appropriate distance

-- If you experience COVID-19 symptoms soon after the event, then please make this known through the government’s test & trace system.
+- If you experience COVID-19 symptoms soon after the event, then please make the WSR team aware.

 This years events: